FINE DETAIL. CLEAN SURFACES.

 - Are SLA parts strong?

 - SLA strength depends on resin and geometry.
-Tough and engineering resins can support functional tests, but FDM, SLS, or CNC may be better for some load cases.
+Standard resin suits detail and cosmetic prototypes; FDM nylon or CNC machining is better for demanding load cases.

 - Can SLA parts be used for presentation models?